Spherical growth of reciprocal classes in the Hecke Groups: Introduction

 \section{Introduction}

-A non-trivial element $g$ in a group $\Gamma$ is usually called `reversible' or `real' if it is conjugate to $g^{-1}$ in $\Gamma$.
-When the conjugating element of a reversible element is an involution, they are known as `strongly reversible' or `strongly real' element.
-It is easy to see that the strongly reversible elements (which are not of order two) are products of two involutions in $\Gamma$.
-The investigation of reversibility is an active theme of research arising from diverse view points, e.g. \cite{OS} for an exposition on this theme.
+A non-trivial element $g$ in a group $\Gamma$ is called \emph{reversible} (or \emph{real}) if there exists $h \in \Gamma$ such that $hgh^{-1} = g^{-1}$.
+If $h$ is an involution (i.e., $h^2 = 1$), then $g$ is said to be \emph{strongly reversible} (or \emph{strongly real}).
+Every strongly reversible element, except involutions themselves, can be written as a product of two involutions.
+For various perspectives on reversibility, see \cite{BR}, \cite{LR}, \cite{Sa}, \cite{OS}.

-In Fuchsian groups, a torsion-free element is reversible if and only if it is a product of two involutions, cf. \cite[Theorem 1.1]{DG}.
-In the context of the modular group ${\rm PSL}(2, \mathbb Z)$, Sarnak called such elements as `reciprocal' in \cite{Sa}, and we shall follow the terminology in this note.
-For a Fuchsian group $\Gamma$, we call order two element $h$ that conjugates a reciprocal element $g$ to $g^{-1}$ as a `reciprocator'.
-When $g$ is of infinite order, the group $\langle g, h \rangle$ is an infinite Dihedral subgroup of $\Gamma$.
-In \cite{Sa}, Sarnak discussed the classification, count and equidistribution of such subgroups of the modular group.
+In Fuchsian groups, a torsion-free element is reversible if and only if it is strongly reversible; see \cite[Theorem 1.1]{DG}.
+Moreover, if $hgh^{-1} = g^{-1}$ for some $g \in \Gamma$, then $h$ must be an involution.
+In the modular group $\mathrm{PSL}(2, \mathbb{Z})$, such elements are referred to as \emph{reciprocal} (following Sarnak \cite{Sa}), and we adopt this terminology.
+A conjugacy class that contains a reciprocal element is called a \emph{reciprocal class}.